hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 I like to peek around in new languages.
 My most recent interest is functional programming (Haskell).
 During my studies at University I got in touch with C++.
 I still think it is one of the coolest programming languages around.
 But I am not afraid to write some pretty shell script to get a job done either.

-> Why do something that takes 90 minutes if you can spent weeks on automating it.
+> Why do easy things by hand in 90 minutes, when you could spend weeks coming up with a super complicated automatic solution that doesn't work that well?

 This is really nice quote (with a good pun of course), that might be applicable to me every now and then from a really cool blog post: http://tom7.org/lowercase/.
 Really worthwhile watching.
 It will cheer you up, trust me.